giantswarm/docs/src/content/basics/nodepools/index.md

 ## Definition

-A node pool is a group of nodes within a cluster that all have the same configuration.
-Each node in the pool has a Kubernetes node label, which has the node pool's name as its value.
-A node pool can contain a single node or many nodes.
+A node pool is a set of nodes within a Kubernetes cluster that share a same configuration (instance type, CIDR range, etc.).
+Each node in the pool is labeled by the node pool's name

 ## Advantages